iz2k/pi-radio-bonnet/README.md

 ``` bash
 sudo apt-get install raspberrypi-kernel-headers
 ```
-Then just download the driver source and compile ir:
+Then just download the driver source and compile it:
 ``` bash
 mkdir ics43432
 cd ics43432